Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   	- Flow - When P goes below the threshhold, the 10 minute flow timer begins.
   	- Motion Sensors reset the flow timer when motion is detected.

-  	- There is a similar mechanism to calculate the threshhold when the flow stops and the pressure rises again.
+  	- There is a similar mechanism to determine the threshhold when the flow stops and the pressure rises again.

   - Examples: